Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 The FreeImage library can be best compiled from source for LINUX ( simple to compile with make based on provided Makefile ).
-Please make sure that the library and include files are installed to system directories ( need root user to install ) or adopt the Makefiles on your own ( no support by author for this config ).
+Please make sure that the library and include files are installed to system directories ( need root user to install ) or adapt the Makefiles on your own ( no support by author for this config ).
 The FreeImage library may also be available as a ready made binary distribution.

 \subsubsection FreeImageWin32 Installation of Free Image Library on Win32